core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ]
 ~~~~~~~~~~~

+* The 'unprotected' field SHALL additionally include the following parameter:

+    - CounterSignature0 : its value is set to the counter signature of the COSE object, computed by the endpoint by means of its own private key as described in Section 4.5 of {{RFC8152}}.
+In particular, the counter signature is computed over the ciphertext together with the AAD.
+The presence of this parameter is explicitly signaled, by using the reserved sixth least significant bit of the first byte of flag bits in the value of the OSCORE Option (see Section 6.1 of {{I-D.ietf-core-object-security}}).

 * The OSCORE compression defined in Section 6 of {{I-D.ietf-core-object-security}} is used, with the following additions for the encoding of the OSCORE Option.

-   - The fourth least significant bit of the first byte of flag bits SHALL be set to 1, to indicate the presence of the 'kid' parameter for both group requests and responses.
+   - The fourth least significant bit of the first byte of flag bits SHALL be set to 1 in every group message, to indicate the presence of the 'kid' parameter for all group requests and responses.
+That is, unlike in {{I-D.ietf-core-object-security}}, the 'kid' parameter is always present in all response messages.

    - The fifth least significant bit of the first byte of flag bits MUST be set to 1 for group requests, to indicate the presence of the 'kid context' parameter in the OSCORE payload.
 The kid context flag MAY be set to 1 for responses.